-This study will test the efficacy of a new formulation of Oil of Lemon Eucalyptus (OLE) that is intended to improve its value and increase user acceptance.
-US/EPA requires new repellent formulations to be registered, and some registrants must present new efficacy data as part of the registration review.
-The rationale for this study is to provide those efficacy data, which have not been previously collected.
-OLE has been used worldwide for decades, but is comparatively recent in the United States market.
-The US Centers for Disease Control has acknowledged the existence of substantial consumer interest in new and effective insect repellent products, and that OLE-based repellents are among the very few of sufficiently high efficacy to offer reliable personal protection against vectors of West Nile Virus (in April 2005).
-However, few OLE products are currently marketed in the US.
-Thus there is substantial merit in the development and registration of a new OLE-based repellent.
+This study will test the efficacy of two newly registered formulations of KBR 3023 that are intended to provide information on Complete Protection Time achieved by a single application of the product.
+KBR 3023-based repellents have been marketed around the world for a decade, but the product is comparatively recent in the United States market (2005).
+The US Centers for Disease Control has acknowledged the existence of substantial consumer interest in new and effective insect repellent products, and that KBR 3023-based repellents are among the very few of sufficiently high efficacy to offer reliable personal protection against vectors of West Nile Virus (in April 2005).
+However, few 'Picaridin' products are currently marketed in the US.
+Thus there is substantial merit in the development and unconditional registration of new KBR 3023-based repellent products.